 DONNALIE JAMNAH

-Senior Program Manager, K-12 Education at the Pulitzer Center
+Senior Program Manager, K-12 Education, Pulitzer Center

 Donnalie Jamnah is a Senior Education Program Manager for the Pulitzer Center’s education team.
 They manage several programs including the 1619 Educator Network.
 DJ joined the Pulitzer Center team in 2021 after years working as an instructional coach for teachers in K-12 classrooms.
 Prior to instructional coaching, DJ taught 10th grade English Language Arts.